margaret-swift/kaza-ele/README.md

 Agent-based model code is housed at: [abmAME](https://github.com/margaret-swift/abmAME)

+_Note: Reach out to creators of abmAnimalMovement for possible collaboration with my extensions?_

 | Step | Progress |
 | -----| -------- |
 | [Gather Data](#1gather-data)| 100% |